NLTP/Rules/README.md

 - (2) At the beginning of the season and after the draft, each captain will be asked to submit their team’s default game time.
 These times can be different for A-team and B-team.
 The time will fall within boundaries to be determined by the CRC.
 - (3) At the beginning of the season and after the draft, each captain will be asked to submit their team’s home server.
    + (a) Teams will be allowed to change their home servers at the beginning of the season if there are extenuating circumstances.
 Captains will need to discuss this with the CRC.
+- (4) Teams that choose Central as their home server are permitted to opt into western style timing.
    + (b) The CRC reserves the right to grant additional server changes throughout the season to teams with special circumstances.
 - (4) In matches played between two eastern teams or two western teams, the default gametime will be the average of the two teams’ default gametime.
    + (a) Example: Team A’s default gametime is 8:30 PM ET.
 Team B’s default gametime is 10 PM ET.
 By default, this match will begin at 9:15 PM ET.
 - (5) The default time for all matches between western (LA, SF, SEA) teams and non-western teams will be 10 PM ET.
+   + (a) Central teams who have opted into western style timing will be considered western teams for this point.
 - (6) At any point, both captains may agree to move a match to a date and/or time other than the one indicated by the schedule so long as it is within 72 hours of the default game time.
 The CRC must be notified if this happens.
    + (a) Reschedules may be declined by the CRC at their discretion, especially in instances which place a match outside of the designated 72 hour period or that may delay free agency, playoffs, or anything else deemed important by the CRC.